ut3/uinputMouseMover/README.md

 # uinputMouseMover

-Use uinput to jitter mouse.
-Tested on GNOME with Mutter/Wayland.
+Use uinput to jitter the movement of your mouse cursor.
+Wayland compatible--tested on GNOME with Mutter/Wayland.